survivejs/react-book/manuscript/authoring_libraries.md

-  "name": "react-component-boilerplate", -- Name of the project "description": "Boilerplate for React.js components", -- Brief description "author": "Juho Vepsalainen <email goes here>", -- Who is the author + optional email "user": "bebraw", -- This is boilerplate specific (not used by NPM) "version": "0.0.0", -- Version of the package "scripts": { -- `npm run <name>`
+  "name": "react-component-boilerplate", -- Name of the project "description": "Boilerplate for React.js components", -- Brief description "author": "Juho Vepsalainen <email goes here>", -- Who is the author + optional email "user": "bebraw", -- This is boilerplate specific (not used by npm) "version": "0.0.0", -- Version of the package "scripts": { -- `npm run <name>`
     "start": "TARGET=dev node dev-server/server.js",